Fans Remember And Pay Tribute to Luke Perry

 Another fan from California, Jennifer Quirino, posted some photographs she had on Twitter back when she met Luke Perry in 1997.
 Perry was scheduled to be at a local K-mart store that day, and Quirino’s mother woke her up to attend the event.
 Although it took over an hour of waiting to meet Perry and get an autograph.
 Once she got close enough to see him, she started crying with excitement and jumping up and down.

-“My heart stopped,” Perry said, according to Twitstity.
 “He saw me crying and jumping up and down and walked over to me and hugged me and wiped my tear and said, ‘Honey don’t cry, people will be afraid to come to K-mart.'”